 Warwick’s support network is available to you wherever in the world you are.
 Whether you are on campus, living elsewhere in the UK or on the other side of the world, you are still a Warwick student.
 Whilst the method of accessing support may depend on your location, the same support is available to all.
 When overseas, many students continue their support from Warwick through regular sessions via Skype or phone, but do bear in mind that in many instances, it may be appropriate for you to access support locally, either as well as, or instead of Warwick services.

-Contact Support Services for advice about the range of services available and the best way for you to access the most appropriate support for you.
+Contact Wellbeing Support Services for advice about the range of services available and the best way for you to access the most appropriate support for you.
 If you are overseas, you may be especially interested in making use of the email counselling service.

 Once you have asked for help